vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 to withdraw quarters (around 10 AM) and then at the Amazon Hub Locker for package pickup (around 10:20 AM).
 I was out of my home from 9:20 AM to 11 AM.

+## Monday June 13

+In the late evening / night, I went to Walgreens to buy toiletries.
+I was in the store from 9:05 PM to 9:21 PM.